-Origins: The story of the self-important aircraft carrier captain getting his well-earned comeuppance at the hands of a plain-speaking lighthouse has been making the rounds on the Internet since early 1996.
-Most writeups purport to be transcripts of a 1995 conversation between a ship and a lighthouse as documented by Chief of Naval Operations.
+The tale of the self-important aircraft carrier captain getting his well-earned comeuppance at the hands of a plain-speaking lighthouse has been making the rounds on the Internet since early 1996.
+Most write-ups purport to be transcripts of a 1995 conversation between a ship and a lighthouse as documented by Chief of Naval Operations.

 It ain’t true.
 Not only does the Navy disclaim it, the anecdote appears in a 1992 collection of jokes and tall tales.
 Worse, it appears in Stephen Covey’s 1989 The Seven Habits of Highly Effective People, and he got it from a 1987 issue of Proceedings, a publication of the

-It's far older than that, as this sighting from a 1939 book shows:
+It’s far older than that, as this excerpt from a 1939 book shows:

 “You confounded fool!” he roared.
 “Where the devil do you think your ship’s going?
 Don’t you know I’ve got the right of way?”